Rose Marie Arenas: Wealth

 Arenas is an effective businesswoman.
 Although she was a Blue Lady of Imelda Marcos, much of her wealth came before her association with the Philippine first lady.
-From her husband Ramon she received numerous houses in Forbes Park and Dasmariñas Village on top of priceless jewelry and personal effects from her mother-in-law.
+From her husband Ramon she received numerous houses in Forbes Park and Dasmariñas Village in Makati on top of priceless jewelry (Ex.
+A Ruby and Diamond necklace once belonging to an Indian maharaja) and personal effects from her mother-in-law.
 After 1986 and essentially on her own, Arenas dabbled into supplying the Philippine Military with footwear and other essentials, adding more to her family's assets on her own stewardship.
+She is assumed/speculated to be worth in the billions of dollars.